 The Similan Islands are surrounded by the Andaman Sea which is roughly 70 km due west of Khao Lak beach.

 There are many daily budget air-conditioned and VIP bus services direct from Bangkok’s southern bus terminal; these drive straight into Khao Lak.

 From Khao Lak to Tablamu is only a 10/15 minute trip to the pier by taxi.

 Other possibilities from the capital are travelling down by bus to the small town of Phang Nga Town.
 From Phang Nga Town it’s only 35 minutes then by bus to the Tap Lamu Pier junction.

 Coming from Phuket, it’s very easy to get to indeed, just hop on a bus from the Phuket Town bus terminal, destined for Khao Lak, and disembark at the Tap Lamu Pier junction, just ten minutes south of Khao Lak.

 Phuket International Airport, is the nearest airport to Thap Lamu.
 It has direct flights from Kuala Lumpur – Malaysia, Singapore, Hong Kong, Australia, and Bangkok as well as Europe and the UAE.

-From Phuket International airport you can take a taxi, which takes approximately 1 hour to Thap Lamu, or best to book an Airport Transfer Phuket online
+From Phuket International airport you can take a Taxi, which takes approximately 1 hour to Thap Lamu, or best to book an Airport Transfer Phuket online

 Thap Lamu Pier is a bustling area with cars, trucks and minibuses so be careful, there are also many different boats and care must be taken getting in the boats from the pier.